-Principal activity Country of registra Crown & Mitre (Carlisle) Limited Operation of hotel England and Wales Strathdon (Nottingham) Limited Operation of hotel England and Wales King Malcolm (Dunfermline) Limited Operation of hotel England and Wales
+Principal activity Country of registration Crown & Mitre (Carlisle) Limited Operation of hotel England and Wales Strathdon (Nottingham) Limited Operation of hotel England and Wales King Malcolm (Dunfermline) Limited Operation of hotel England and Wales

-As a consolidated statement of comprehensive income is published, a separate statement of comprehensive income for the parent company is omitted from the Group financial statements by virtue of section 408 of the Companies Act 2006.
-The profit dealt with in the financial statements of the parent company was £480,451 (2014: loss £463,619).
+As a consolidated statement of comprehensive income is published, a separate statement of comprehensive income for the parent Company is omitted from the Group financial statements by virtue of section 408 of the Companies Act 2006.
+The profit dealt with in the financial statements of the parent Company was £393,201 (2015: £480,451).